schuang/mpi-tutorial/docs/source/slides/mpi-part2.md

 - Each process updates its own portion

-    - process 0 updates i from 2 to 5, process updates i from 6 to 9, etc.
+    - process 0 updates i from 2 to 5, process 1 updates i from 6 to 9, etc.

     - parallel computing!

-- What happens to $\phi_5$ on process 0 that needs to $\phi_6$ on process 1?
+- What happens to $\phi_5$ on process 0 that needs $\phi_6$ on process 1?

     - Processes do not *automatically* share data with other processes